ddimatos/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 Unreadable Characters
 ---------------------

-Seeing unreadable characters in playbook output is most typically and an EBCDIC encoding mix up.
+Seeing unreadable characters in playbook output is most typically an EBCDIC encoding mix up.
 Double check that the remote environment is set up properly.
 Also check the expected file encodings, both on the remote node and the controller. ansible-core modules will assume all text data is UTF-8 encoded, while z/OS may be using EBCDIC.